 Places To Visit In Rajasthan

 Places To Visit In Rajasthan: Rajasthan, known formerly by the name Rajputana or the land of the kings, is the largest state in the Republic of India.
-It covers an area of 342,239 sq kilometers which is 10.4% of India.
+It covers an area of 342,239 square kilometers, which is 10.4% of India.
 However, despite its large size, it is covered by the Great Indian Desert, Thar.
 The Thar Desert runs parallel to the Sutlej-Indus river valley.
-Being located at the forefront of Indian civilization, the state of Rajasthan has seen the age of kings thus, explaining the moniker ‘the land of kings’.
-Rajasthan houses an amazing display of arts and architecture, courtesy of it being a princely state.
-Each individual kingdom of Rajasthan has a distinctive style of architecture and arts making it one of the most culturally diverse places in the world.
+Being located at the forefront of Indian civilization, the state of Rajasthan has seen the age of kings, thus explaining the moniker ‘the land of kings’.
+Rajasthan houses an amazing display of arts and architecture, courtesy of its being a princely state.
+Each kingdom of Rajasthan has a distinctive style of architecture and arts, making it one of the most culturally diverse places in the world.

 Places To Visit In Rajasthan